Profiling neard

 Sampling performance profiling

 It is a common task to need to look where neard is spending time.
 Outside of instrumentation we've also been successfully using sampling profilers to gain an intuition over how the code works and where it spends time.
-It is a very quick way to get some baseline understanding of the performance characteristics, but due to its probablistic nature it is also not particularly precise when it comes to small details.
+It is a very quick way to get some baseline understanding of the performance characteristics, but due to its probabilistic nature it is also not particularly precise when it comes to small details.

 $ sudo sysctl kernel.perf_event_paranoid=0

-$ sudo sysctl kernel.restrict_kptr=0
+$ sudo sysctl kernel.kptr_restrict=0

 Beware that this gives access to certain kernel state and environment to the unprivileged user.
 Once investigation is over either set these properties back to the more restricted settings or, better yet, reboot.